Skip to main content

 Head to Bluff City (8 miles, 10 minutes) for the Holston Heritage Museum.

 Your Heritage Passport journey ends at the Old Deery Inn in Blountville, where Andrew Jackson, James K. Polk, and Andrew Johnson all rested on the Great Stage Road.
-Collect your final stamp, earn your commemorative pin, and take a walk through Blountville's historic district.
+Take a walk through Blountville's historic district.
 You've now visited the three cornerstones of Sullivan County's founding story.

 Logistics